Lessons

 * Adults students follow a different lesson schedule/fee (see “Do you teach adults?”)

 Yes, around 1/4 of the students in my studio are adults.
 I enjoy helping adults students achieve their goals at the piano.
-Private lessons are 60 minutes each, twice a month to allow for practice time between lessons.
+Lessons are typically 60 minutes every other week, but beginners may start with 45 minutes every week for the first couple of months and then switch to bi-weekly lessons after establishing a foundation in the basics.
 In addition to lessons, there are group gatherings throughout the year for students to share music, develop rapport with other students, and enjoy food/drinks.
-The cost is $130 a month.
+The cost for 60-minute bi-weekly lessons $134 a month and 45-minute weekly lessons is $201.

 Students are expected to practice at least five days each week.
 The amount of practice time varies depending on the student age and level.
 Elementary students should plan to practice around 30-45 minutes each day, intermediate students 45-60 minutes, and advanced students 60+ minutes.
 Keep in mind that short, daily practice sessions are more effective than one or two long practice sessions.
 It is also important to practice right after each lesson, while newly learned materials is fresh in the mind (studies show that retention of new information drops significantly after 24 hours).